RyannKim327/RyannKim327/README.md

 ## Welcome to RyannKim327's Profile

 ### Personal Infomation
-> Greetings!!!

-> This is Ryann Kim Sesgundo, a simple and newbie developer from Quezon Province.
+> Hello, I am Ryann Kim Sesgundo, a so-called developer from Quezon Province.
+I'm just trying to contribute here not just to backup my codes, but also to share what I've learned.
+I'm using Java 7 in android development, since I'm using android phone to develop.
+I use NodeJS to learn more Javascript.
+I'm also trying some Webscraping thru Python, and some basic programs with other languages.
+I also try to develop some website using HTML, CSS and Javascript for front-end and PHP, MySQL for backend.
+I'm still focusing now with python, (GUI and WebScraping).
+And trying to develop my visualization skills in designing.
 ---
 For more projects, just click [this](https://github.com/stars/RyannKim327/lists/my-repos)
 ---